Can I see the Northern Lights in Autumn?

 6 days - Tromsø and Coastal Norwegian Northern Lights tour

 Experience the incredible wilderness of Norway and take in the amazing beauty of Norwegian coast.
 Considered the best season by locals for visiting Scandinavia, autumn delivers up the first Auroras of the new season.
-Without snow on the ground, you can enjoy this quieter, milder season for hiking, berry picking & beach foraging and in the evening, wait patiently for the streaks of Northern Lights against the pale blue, not quite dark, Arctic sky.
+Without snow on the ground, you can enjoy this quieter, milder season for kayaking, berry picking & beach foraging and in the evening, wait patiently for the streaks of Northern Lights against the pale blue, not quite dark, Arctic sky.

 Spend time in the high Arctic Norwegian town of Tromsø before heading out of town to a small traditional Norwegian fishing village.
 Fingers crossed, you can watch the Northern lights in a new custom-built glass pavilion on the water's edge.
 This is an independent tour, that can be modified to suit your requirements.